 Seeing New York City by water is a must-do!
 The city is jaw-dropping from this vantage point, and I love the presence of the new One World Trade Center in the skyline.

 Spirit of New York offers lunch and dinner cruises that sail around the city, past the Brooklyn Bridge and REALLY close to the Statue of Liberty (much better than the Staten Island Ferry).

 Choose from dinner and brunch cruises where you can enjoy live music, seasonal cocktails and freshly-prepared cuisine.

 4. Madame Tussaud’s Wax Museum

 This Times Square-area attraction is super fun for kids to get up close to their favorite celebrities and sports stars.
 It’s so interesting to see what it would be like to walk up to famous people from historic figures to Pope Francis to Kim Kardashian.
 I always enjoy seeing their height and physical dimensions, as it gives you an idea of what it would be like to see them in real life.

 The museum also has a special Ghostbusters exhibit, where you venture into the New York City underground subway tracks, see the basement of a haunted mansion and visit Ghostbusters headquarters.
 There’s also a “sensory” experience where you don glasses and grab pretend guns, and through virtual reality and interactive effects on a physical set, become a real ghostbuster.

 While this is best done during warmer months, you could certainly venture out on a mild winter day.
 This is my favorite FREE thing to do in the city!

-The High Line in Chelsea is a city park made from former railroad tracks.
+The High Line in New York City’s Chelsea is a city park made from former railroad tracks.
 It gives you an elevated view of the city, fantastic Empire State Building views, incredible architecture of the many buildings you’ll see along the way and outstanding people watching!